ParadoxalCorp/Taihou/README.md

 To see clearly how these two modes acts, we'll take a simple use case:

-Let's say there is 61 to Korra (image-generation) in the queue.
+Let's say there is 61 requests to Korra (image-generation) in the queue.
 The default rate-limit on Korra is 60 requests/minute

 The sequential mode will execute a request/second (`60000 / 60 => 1000 milliseconds => 1 second`) and therefore will finish executing all the requests
 after 1 minute and 1 second